AfkKun/IdleonCogExporter/README.md

+#**This repository is not maintained anymore.
+To use it again someone needs to update the used IdleonAPI version of this project**

 # Idleon Cog Exporter

 This exporter exports all cogs and players from the board and storage and writes them in the csv format used by automorphis' "Cogstruction" algorithm.